lyphrowny/StatsNinja/docs/project_vision.md

 * **Custom**
   * Your task, our data

 A guest can request their info to be removed from our servers.
-In order to do so they need to confirm their Github account.
+In order to do so they need to confirm their GitHub account.

 ## Goals and Tasks

-* Want the best outsource company for your needs?
+* Short on staff?
+Need a developer in a particular location?
   * We have a real world map with developers and their technology stack
 * Need to hire a response team for issues and pull requests in your repo?
   * We've analyzed the response time of every developer in popular repos
-* Curious how literate your workers on Github?
+* Curious how literate your workers on GitHub?
   * Aren't you picky?
 We collected all the text any developer wrote and gave it a literacy score
 * Or can't help but keep wondering what social graph your developers create?
   * Yup, that we also have!
 Can these connections be a reason why a leaving of one person leads to leaving of a whole team?